Neilk1021/CollegeROI/README.md

 ## Features

-- Calculate the ROI for a college education.
+- Calculate and store the ROI for hundreds of colleges for your evaluation
-- Input yearly cost of attendance.
-- Input expected salary after graduation.
-- Display the calculated ROI.
-- More features will be added soon
+- Colleges are saved to a .csv file so you only need to add a college once.
+- Too many colleges?
+Search for any college you've added on the search window.
+- Additionally, you could load them in Google Sheets for excel.

 ## License
 This project is licensed under the MIT License - see the LICENSE file for details.